miohtama/mfabrik.zoho/README.txt

 * Logging all incoming and outgoing API traffic with Zoho

-* Support Python 2.4, 2.5 and 2.6 (2.4 needs additional lxml library installed)
+* Support Python 2.4, 2.5 and 2.6 (2.4 needs additional lxml and simplejson libraries installed)

-* i18n non-ASCII letter compatible
+* Compatible with non-ASCII or Unicode letters

-* Unit tests
+* Unit tests to guarantee the high quality of the code

 *mfabrik.zoho* is intended to use for machine-to-machine communication and will work with any web framework, like Plone, Django, Google App Engine.